arizon-dread/plats/README.md

 The main/initial purpose of this API is to create a unified endpoint for a fan-out of an upstream collection of API's to ask for a city by using a zip-code, and to cache the response in a redis/valkey-like cache, to offload the upstream API's.
 ## Endpoints
 `GET /healthz` - API-endpoint for Kubernetes to see if the application is healthy.
 At the time of writing, this will return `200 healthy` as long as the app is running.
 `GET /metrics` - API-endpoint for Prometheus metrics scraping.
-Adds custom endpoints for all upstream API's and also one for the cache.
+Adds custom counters for all upstream API's and also one for the cache.
 `GET /v1/zip/${zip}` - API-endpoint that returns a plain text city name for the given zip code.

 ## Config